khinds10/MagicMirror/README.md

 Create a PHP enabled website online with the contents of the "tablet" folder in this project.

 Configure the website:
-  In the "tablet/server" folder of the project, copy the config.shadow.php file to a file named "config.php" Edit the "config.php" configure the $deviceHubAPI value to point to the device hub of your choosing from the referenced project above (https://github.com/khinds10/DeviceHub)
+  In the "**tablet/server**" folder of the project, copy the config.shadow.php file to a file named "**config.php**" Edit the "**config.php**" configure the $deviceHubAPI value to point to the device hub of your choosing from the referenced project above (https://github.com/khinds10/DeviceHub)

 Example Apache2 Configuration File for the tablet clock PHP website